noamteyssier/bedrs/README.md

 So you can define your own types - but if they implement the `Coordinates` trait they can use the other functions within the library.

+For detailed usage and examples please review the [documentation](https://docs.rs/bedrs/latest/bedrs/).

 ### `Coordinates` Trait